 The Samway Papers include a range of material related to Father Samway's interest in and research on Southern literature with a focus on his biography of Walker Percy published in 1997.
 Father Samway corresponded with a number of writers, scholars, and members of the Percy family.
 In addition, Father Samway has donated a large collection of books by and about Southern authors that are housed in the Special Collections Room of the Monroe Library.

 Thank you to all the writers who entered the contest, and congratulations to the winner, runners-up, and finalists.
-And our gratitude to this year’s final judge, Christine Wiltz.
+And thank you to our final judge, Christine Wiltz.
 Submissions are open for the 2014 Walker Percy Prize in Short Fiction.
 Winner recieves $1000 and publication in New Orleans Review.
 SUBMIT

 Cassie Condrey, "Because You're Mine"

 Scott Thomason, "Plywood Jesus"